India Passes 300,000 Covid-19 Deaths As black Fungus Spreads - UrduPoint

 "Deaths always will lag cases...
 People who have been diagnosed with infection now will go into hospital, and then a small number of them will die but that will be later," Ashoka University biology professor Gautam Menon told AFP Monday.

 The government has given figures between 5,424 and 8,848 for the number across India.
-Normally it records fewer than 20 cases a year.
+It usually records fewer than 20 cases a year.

 Doctors say one of the reasons behind the explosion in "black fungus" infections has been excessive use of steroids on virus patients.